All Episodes

 I have never.

-You didn't think so.
+You didn't think so?

-I thought that you I have I have never, ever.
+I have never, ever.

 And I've talked to a lot of women.

-No, no, you still haven't answered my question.
+No, you still haven't answered my question.

 Name something that I've said you disagree with.